ThomasB3143/Computer-Science-Notes/Computer Systems/Machine Architecture/Memory Map and Addressing Modes.md

 Word addresses are always divisible by 4 (two least significant bits are 0)

 Here is the blessed **memory map**

 ![[Pasted image 20250329183107.png]]
 ## Text

-This segment stores the machine language program with roughly 256MB of code.
-The four most significant bits are 0 This is why the [[Introduction to MIPS#J-type|j]] instruction only needs 26 bits to reference a word address
+This segment stores the machine language program with roughly 256MB of code, where the four most significant bits are 0.
+A [[Introduction to MIPS#J-type|J-type]] instruction only needs 26 bits for the word address instead of 32 because:

+- The first four bits are known to be 0
+- The last two bits are always 0 (because all words begin at an address divisible by 4)
+	- Because the address refers to a byte in memory
+	- Words are four bytes long
+	- We only reference the start of a word
 ## Global Data

 This section stores global variables, accessed using the [[Introduction to MIPS#Registers|$gp]] pointers